-What are the Difference Between Shobu Ippon and Sports Karate?
+What are the Difference Between Shobu Ippon and Sport Karate?

 Christian: Where is the difference between the competition you have descript and the one´s that foster Do?